emmett-framework/granian/README.md

 | method | Request HTTP method |
 | scheme | Request scheme |
 | protocol | HTTP protocol version |

+### Processes and threads

+Granian offers different options to configure the number of processes and threads to be run, in particular:

+- **workers**: the total number of processes holding a dedicated Python interpreter that will run the application
+- **threads**: the number of Rust threads per worker that will perform network I/O
+- **blocking threads**: the number of Rust threads per worker involved in blocking operations.
+The main role of these threads is to deal with blocking I/O – like opening files – but on synchronous protocols like WSGI these threads will also be responsible of interacting with the application code.

+In general, Granian will try its best to automatically pick proper values for the threading configuration, leaving to you the responsibility to choose the number of workers you need.
+There is no *golden rule* here, as these numbers will vastly depend both on your application behavior and the deployment target, but we can list some suggestions:
+- matching the amount of CPU cores for the workers is generally the best starting point; on containerized environments like docker or k8s is best to have 1 worker per container though and scale your containers using the relevant orchestrator;
+- the default number of threads is fine for the vast majority of applications out there; you might want to increase this number for applications dealing with several concurrently opened websockets;
+- the default number of blocking threads should work properly with the majority of applications; in synchronous protocols like WSGI this will also impact the number of concurrent requests you can handle, but you should use the `backpressure` configuration parameter to control it and set a lower number of blocking threads only if your application has a very low (1ms order) average response time;

+Also, you should generally avoid to configure workers and threads based on numbers of other servers, as Granian architecture is quite different from projects like Gunicorn or Uvicorn.

 ### Threading mode